Parties and Scope

 Definitions may reference applicable HIPAA regulations and related guidance, depending on the final BAA language supplied for execution.

-The BAA describes how Cohessra may use and disclose PHI only as necessary to provide services to the customer, and only as allowed by the agreement and applicable law.
+Describes how Cohessra may use and disclose PHI only as necessary to provide services, constrained by the agreement and applicable law, so customers can map use cases to their compliance program.

-Any permitted uses are intended to be specific and constrained, so customers can evaluate fit with their compliance program.
+Any permitted uses are intended to be specific and constrained so customers can evaluate fit with their compliance program before the executed agreement is finalized.

 Safeguards